vcuspinera/vcuspinera.github.io/_projects/2020-02-bike-sharing.md

 <img src="https://raw.githubusercontent.com/vcuspinera/DSCI_522_Group_409/master/img/fig_2b_workingday.png" width="650"/>

 Figure 1.
-Analysis of temperatures by workingday
+Analysis of temperatures by working day

 The day of week and hour of the day clearly affects the count of bike rental.
 Also, people rent these bikes mainly for work and school on weekdays showing the peak of the demand in two times of the day.
 Besides, people use rental bikes between 11 am and 4 pm during weekends.